 Yes, you can freeze brandy!
 Although it is usually consumed at room temperature, there’s no harm whatsoever in storing it in your freezer.

 The minimum strength of brandy is 40% alcohol, which will not freeze in temperatures above –10 ° Fahrenheit, meaning it’s suitable for pretty much all regular home freezers.

-Furthermore, the higher alcohol content in your brandy, the lower its freezing point, so if you have a stronger brand then it can withstand even colder temperatures.
+Furthermore, the higher the alcohol content in your brandy, the lower its freezing point, so if you have a stronger brandy, it can withstand even colder temperatures.

 Can You Revive The Taste Of Spoiled Brandy?

-If your brandy has succumbed to the oxidization process and lost some of its flavor, fear not – you can still save it.
+If your brandy has succumbed to the oxidization process and lost some flavor, fear not – you can still save it.

 The easiest way to revive the flavor of your brandy is to infuse it with dried fruit or spices; as long as what you are infusing it with is low in moisture, you’re good to go.
 Cinnamon, cloves, and dried apricots are great choices.

 All you need to do is add these spices or dried fruit to a jar, fill that jar most of the way with brandy, give it a good shake and then leave it for a few weeks.
 As always, make sure you store it in a cool and dark place.